yahoo/spivak/Reproducing-results-from-the-SoccerNet-action-spotting-challenge-2022.md

 #### Challenge Validated protocol

-Assuming you have already produced the confidence scores for the Combination×2 and ResNet features using the commands from previous sections, you can combine them using our weighted averaging approach with the commands below.
+Assuming you have already produced the confidence scores for the Combination×2 and ResNet features with the Challenge Validated protocol (using the commands from previous sections), you can combine them using our weighted averaging approach with the commands below.

 ```python
 from bin.spotting_challenge_commands import \